50 beautiful places to visit in South Korea

 31. Silk Fall, Jiri Mountain (지리산 뱀사골 실비단폭포)

-This mossy waterfall is in a now-restricted area of Jiri Mountain, which means a $450 (₩500,000) fine for anyone caught venturing near here.
+This mossy waterfall is in a now-restricted area of Jiri Mountain, which means a heavy fine for anyone caught venturing near here.

 Think of it as a really long sabbatical for nature.